 In ancient times, the roof-top design took the form of terracing with multiple layers of horizontal spaces stacked on top of one another.
 The earliest terraces can be traced back to an ancient cylinder seal found in Susa (now Iran) which represented a tower.
 Dated 5,000 B.C., this seal depicts an image of a temple on a high terrace.

-The image shown in this seal became inspiration to the great ziggurat or ‘temple towers’ of ancient Mesopotamia.
+The image shown in this seal became the inspiration to the great ziggurat or ‘temple towers’ of ancient Mesopotamia.
 These sun-dried brick towers built from around 2,200 to 500 B.C. were a series of stepped terraces with a temple or altar at its summit.
-Today, the best preserved ziggurat that is still exist is the Ziggurat of Ur, an ancient Sumerian City.
+Today, the best-preserved ziggurat that still exists is the Ziggurat of Ur, an ancient Sumerian City.
 However, the more widely known pyramidal artificial mountain has to be the biblical Tower of Babel or Ziggurat of Etemenanki, ‘the house that is the foundation of heaven and earth.’
 The Tower of Babel was a series of seven terraces, each of a different color related to the spheres of the seven planets.